 Sometimes, clients need a nudge to book a call, especially when they’ve expressed interest but haven’t taken the next step.
 Maybe you’ve sent them a proposal, and now it’s time to discuss feedback.
 Or perhaps you’re in the middle of a project and need to align on the next steps.

-When sending this type of reminder, aim to reduce the friction for the clients.
+When sending this type of reminder, aim to reduce the friction for clients.
 That means you should include a scheduling link so that your client can simply pick a slot in your calendar.

 Subject line: Quick Reminder: Book a call